nengo/nengo-1.4/simulator-ui/docs/tutorial3.rst

 .. image:: images/p3-2.png

-* Next, create an ensemble to store the result.
-It should have a radius of 100, since it will need to represent values from -100 to 100.
+* Next, create an ensemble to represent the result.
+It should have a radius of 100, since it will need to represent values from -100 to 100 (i.e. max(10*10)).
 Give it a single one-dimensional termination with a weight of 1.

 .. image:: images/p3-3.png

 * Now we need to create a new origin that will estimate the product between the two values stored in the combined ensemble.

-   * Right-click on the combined ensemble and select Add decoded origin.
+   * Drag the Origin icon onto the Combined ensemble
    * Set the name to ``product``
    * Set Output dimensions to 1